Back to Blog

 • At major support levels

-• After a decline (not in the middle of nowhere)
+• After a decline (not in the middle of consolidation)

 • When the lower shadow is clearly defined (not a messy wick)